Hulk Hogan rules out political run, but won't rule out return to wrestling

 Based on his response to the Senate question, sounds like Hogan thinks navigating life in DC would be a lot tougher than his three decades in the ring.

-“As far as going into politics and going to Washington and playing softball with everybody shooting at me, forget it,” he explained.
+“As far as going into politics and going to Washington and playing softball with everybody shooting at me, forget it,” Hogan explained.
 “There’s no chance.”

 One thing Hogan isn’t ruling out, a possible return to wrestling.